 There are a variety of things that can be done to prevent diaper rash.
 These prevention methods are focused on limiting the amount of irritants baby’s exposed to, nurturing the skin in the diaper area as much as possible, and ensuring baby’s diet isn’t the culprit causing the rashes.

 Switch diaper brands.
-Because some diapers contain volatile organic compounds that could cause skin irritation, it’s best to switch to a diaper brand that’s hypoallergenic and antibacterial, and contains no harmful chemicals, like chlorine, phthalates, dioxin, alcohol, latex, or fragrances.
+Because some diapers contain volatile organic compounds that could cause skin irritation, it’s best to switch to a diaper brand that’s hypoallergenic, and contains no harmful chemicals, like chlorine, phthalates, dioxin, alcohol, latex, or fragrances.

 Use highly absorbent diapers.
 Diapers that are able to absorb a significant amount of moisture, like those from EcoPea, minimize the amount of moisture sitting on baby’s skin between diaper changes.
 Creating this dryer environment in baby’s diaper can help prevent the different types of diaper rash.